Partner Sites

 A major plus is that business school graduates can benefit from large companies and high-level employers recruiting directly from the school.

-This year, GMAC's Corporate Recruiter's Survey included 931 respondents, including 539 corporate recruiters and 402 from staffing firms.
-In the survey, 92% of corporate recruiters expect to hire newly minted MBAs this year, as do 95% of staffing firms.
+This year, GMAC's Corporate Recruiter's Survey included nearly 1000 respondents, including corporate recruiters and staffing firms.
+In the survey, over a third of employers expect to hire more newly minted MBAs this year than they did in 2023, with average starting salaries expected at approximately $120,000.

-Recruiters favor business school graduates because of the preparation they undergo and the guarantee of success—87% of corporate recruiters said they are either highly confident or confident in the ability of business schools to prepare students to be successful in their organizations.
+Recruiters favor business school graduates because of the preparation they undergo and the guarantee of success—around 90% of corporate recruiters said they are either highly confident or confident in the ability of business schools to prepare students to be successful in their organizations.

 MBA ROI: Salary increase